Daeci/Collection-of-Random-Shell-Scripts/README.md

 # Collection-of-Random-Shell-Scripts

-Serving as a hub for all sorts of random shell scripts I created over the times.
+Serving as a hub for all sorts of random shell scripts I created or helped to create over time.